 On August 8, 2012, Danielle Pennington ("Employee") filed a Petition for Appeal ("First")1 with the D.C.
 Office of Employee Appeals ("OEA" or "Office") contesting the D.C.
 Office of the Inspector General's ("OIG" or "Agency") decision to place her on Enforced Leave effective August 3, 2012.
 Employee was a Forensic Evidence Specialist with OIG.
-Employee was charged in accordance with District Personnel Manual ("DPM") §1620.1(a)2 for falsifying official records in order to obtain unemployment benefits from the Department of Employee's Petition for Appeal.
+Employee was charged in accordance with District Personnel Manual ("DPM") §1620.1(a)2 for falsifying official records in order to obtain unemployment benefits from the Department of Employment Services ("DOES").
+On September 13, 2012, Agency submitted its Answer to Employee's Petition for Appeal.
 Thereafter, on February 25, 2013, Employee filed another Petition for Appeal ("Second")3 with this Office contesting her termination from Agency, which was effective February 2, 2013.
 On May 25, 2013, Agency filed an Answer to this Petition for Appeal.